Breed review: German Shepherd

 Unregulated breeding has led to conditions like hip and elbow dysplasia, digestion issues, blood problems, skin conditions, bloating, epilepsy and allergies to fleas.
 They can also be susceptible to tumours on the spleen and pancreatic issues.

 German Shepherds are very active dogs and therefore need regular exercise.
+There are many ways you can exercise your dog, but certain breeds do require more exercise than others.
 They are best suited to larger homes with big gardens but providing they are exercised regularly they can be kept in smaller houses and flats.

 The perfect kind of exercise for these dogs is something that is combined with training but you can also go for a job with them or have them run alongside your bicycle to give them a more intensive workout.
 Advanced dog training also suits them well.